pymupdf/PyMuPDF/README.md

 If you are looking to make your own binary, consult this [Wiki page](https://github.com/rk700/PyMuPDF/wiki/Windows-Binaries-Generation).
 It explains how to use Visual Studio for generating MuPDF in quite some detail.

 # Usage and Documentation
-Have a look at the basic [demos](https://github.com/rk700/PyMuPDF/tree/master/demo), the [examples](https://github.com/rk700/PyMuPDF/tree/master/examples) (which contain complete, working programs), and the **recipies** section of our [Wiki](https://github.com/rk700/PyMuPDF/wiki) sidebar, which contains more than a dozen of guides in How-To-style.
+Have a look at the basic [demos](https://github.com/rk700/PyMuPDF/tree/master/demo), the [examples](https://github.com/rk700/PyMuPDF/tree/master/examples) (which contain complete, working programs), and the **recipies** section of our [Wiki](https://github.com/rk700/PyMuPDF/wiki) sidebar, which contains more than a dozen of guides in How-To style.

 Our documentation, written using Sphinx, is available in various formats from the following sources.